zhu/documentation-website/_data-prepper/core-apis.md

   unauthenticated:
 ```

-## Peer forwarder
+## Peer Forwarder

-Peer forwarder can be configured to enable stateful aggregation across multiple Data Prepper nodes.
-For more information on configuring Peer Forwarder, see [Peer Forwarder Configuration](https://github.com/opensearch-project/data-prepper/blob/main/docs/peer_forwarder.md).
-It is supported by `service_map_stateful`, `otel_trace_raw` and `aggregate` processors.
+Peer Forwarder can be configured to enable stateful aggregation across multiple Data Prepper nodes.
+For more information about configuring Peer Forwarder, see [Peer Forwarder Configuration](https://github.com/opensearch-project/data-prepper/blob/main/docs/peer_forwarder.md).
+It is supported by the `service_map_stateful`, `otel_trace_raw`, and `aggregate` processors.

 ## Shutdown timeouts

-When the Data Prepper `shutdown` API is invoked, the sink and processor `ExecutorService`'s are given time to gracefully shutdown and clear any in-flight data.
-The default graceful shutdown timeout for the `ExecutorService` processes is 10 seconds.
-You can configure the timeout with the following optional parameters:
+The Data Prepper `shutdown` API gives the sink and `ExecutorService` processor time to gracefully shut down and clear any remaining data when the API is invoked.
+The default shutdown timeout for the `ExecutorService` processor is 10 seconds, and can be configured with the following optional parameters:

 ```yaml
 processorShutdownTimeout: "PT15M"